troii/Rudeltippen/README.md

 play start
 ```

 > Note: play start and play stop will only work correctly under Linus and Mac.
-If you close the command prompt on windows, the Play application will stop also.
+If you close your command prompt on windows, the Play application will stop also.
 I recommend using PsExec for running the Play application in the background.
 You'll find an example script [here][18].

 ### Step 5

-Open a Browser and go to http://www.yourdomain.com/system/setup
+Open a Browser and go to http://www.yourdomain.com

-> You did set username and password in application.conf (see Step 3)

-### Step 6

-Change the default values if you want and create an initial user.

-> The initial user will be an administrative user and automatically activated.
-> After the setup is complete, Rudeltippen will automatically load all data for the selected league.
+The application will now be setup and the initial data will be loaded.
+After setup has finished you will be redirect to the login page.

 ### Step 7

-Login with your just created user and enjoy Rudeltippen!
+You can now login with the following default credentials.

+Username: admin
+Passwort: admin

+WARNING: You need to change the default credentials by going to your settings in your profile!

-If you need to stop Rudeltippen.
+If you need to stop Rudeltippen at any time.
 Go to your INSTLLATIONFOLDER and execute the followin command

 ```bash
 play stop